 - Yes, you can save a good chunk of money by choosing ThermoFlask over Hydro Flask, and this could be the smart choice if you’re not concerned about temperature retention and keeping ice frozen for longer periods.

-- Another significant point to remember is the condensation leakage through the ThermoFlask lid reported by own owner.
+- Another significant point to remember is the condensation leakage through the ThermoFlask lid.
 We don’t like that problem and prefer a complete seal all the way around.
 It can get annoying to unscrew the Hydro Flask lid every time to take a sip, but if that’s what it takes to get a proper seal, we’re cool with it.

-- The broken lid reports for the ThermoFlask were enough to turn us off.
+- The broken lid issues with the ThermoFlask were enough to turn us off.
 At first, we liked the convenience of the ThermoFlask lid, but not so much that we want to deal with the inconvenience of a broken or leaky lid.

 - Hydro Flask is a more reputable company and has been in the biz longer.
 When you buy from Hydro Flask, you’re buying from one of the top dogs in the water bottle industry.
 They have a lot more to spend on developing a better product than their imitators.